apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

   * the [StereoLabs Zed](https://www.stereolabs.com/) SDK
   * [Google Snappy](https://github.com/google/snappy) for file compression.

-By default, LSD-SLAM It will use CMake ExternalProjects to build each of these dependencies automatically.
+By default, LSD-SLAM will use CMake ExternalProjects to build each of these dependencies automatically.
 This is the most repeatable path but will be slow to re-compile as it will update each dependency every time.

 **CMake will not resolve these dependencies correctly when building in parallel ('make -j').
 On the first build, use just 'make'.
 Once the dependencies have been made (they should be reasonably stable), you can 'make -j' when rebuilding just LSD-SLAM.**